Quick Answer: Flamingo Wins for Resort Feel, The LINQ Wins for Convenience

 Who Each Hotel Is Best For

-Choose Flamingo if:
+Choose Flamingo if you want:

-- you want the better all-around hotel experience
+- The better all-around center-Strip hotel experience

-- you want a more modern, simpler room style
+- A more modern, simpler room style

-- you prefer a younger, more social atmosphere
+- A younger, more social atmosphere

-Flamingo also includes the Flamingo Wildlife Habitat, which adds a quieter outdoor element not found at LINQ.
+Flamingo also includes the Flamingo Wildlife Habitat, which adds a quieter outdoor element not found at The LINQ.

 Final Verdict: Flamingo vs The LINQ